-Petitioner requests that the Court declare that its elders are members of the clergy as defined by the statutory privilege and declare that these same elders are entitled to a blanket privilege protection for all of their communications.
-Or alternatively, if the Court does not hold the above, to deem the statutory privilege to be either facially unconstitutional or unconstitutional as applied to Jehovah's Witnesses (of which Petitioner is but one congregation), under both the State and Federal Constitutions for violations of the Establishment Clause and Equal Protection provisions and to sever the disclosure exemption from the CPSL.
+Petitioner requests that the Court declare that its seven present elders are members of the clergy as defined by the clergy-communicant privilege.
+Or alternatively, if the Court does not hold the above, to deem the statutory privilege to be either facially unconstitutional or unconstitutional as applied to Jehovah's Witnesses (of which Petitioner is but one congregation), under both the State and

-As an initial matter, this Petition fails procedurally for several reasons.
+Federal Constitutions for violations of the Establishment Clause and Equal Protection provisions and to sever the disclosure exemption from the CPSL.

+As identified by Respondent's preliminary objections, the Petition fails both procedurally and substantively and should be dismissed in its entirety.
 First, Ivy Hill lacks standing to bring this action because it has failed to aver that there is an actual controversy between the named parties.
-Second, Petitioner has failed to join as a necessary party the Office of Attorney General, the Pennsylvania State Police, or any of the county district attorneys who are the identified law enforcement officials tasked with investigating and enforcing the criminal provisions of the CPSL.
-Third, as to Count I of the Petition, Petitioner has failed to exhaust its administrative remedies by seeking to have the Department provide guidance as to the interplay between the mandatory reporting provisions and the application of the clergy-communicant privilege before seeking judicial intervention.
+Second, Petitioner has failed to join, as a necessary party, the Office of Attorney General, the Pennsylvania State Police, or any of the county district attorneys who are the identified law enforcement officials tasked with investigating and enforcing the criminal provisions of the CPSL, such as the failure to report.
+Third, as to Count I of the Petition, Petitioner has failed to exhaust its administrative remedies by seeking to have the Department provide guidance as to the interplay between the mandatory reporting provisions and the application of the statutory privilege before seeking judicial intervention.

-Further, even if the Petitioner overcomes these procedural hurdles, the Petitioner's claims are legally insufficient because the determination of an applicable privilege is done on a case-by-case basis.
-Strikingly, the most relevant question regarding the clergy-communicant privilege is not based on the member of the clergy's status, but whether the communication was made in confidence in the context of a penitential or spiritual matter.
-Here, Petitioner seeks for the Court to provide a blanket declaration that all of the communications between their elders and congregants are privileged - a request that has never before been granted.
+Further, even if the Petitioner overcomes these procedural hurdles, the Petitioner's claims are legally insufficient because the determination of an applicable evidentiary privilege is done on a case-by-case basis.
+Generally, declaratory relief is sought to determine contractual, arbitration, insurance, matrimonial, property, estate, tax, and zoning rights.
+Respondent was unable to locate a single case where a Pennsylvania Court established that a statutory evidentiary privilege applied to an identified individual or entity.
+Here, Petitioner seeks for the Court to provide a blanket declaration that the seven present elders in this congregation are clergymen- a request that should be withheld because it seeks the establishment of future rights or a defense in anticipation of an event which may never happen.

-For these reasons, Respondent requests that this Honorable Court sustain these preliminary objections and dismiss the Petition for Review.
+For these reasons, Respondent requests that this Honorable Court sustain the Respondent's preliminary objections and dismiss the Petition for Review.